Last Updated on January 19, 2023 by Pinpoint 250

 Limited to 1-3 cups of coffee

-No matter what method you use, water temperature is important.
-If you use boiling water straight from the kettle, the coffee will taste more bitter.
+No matter what method you use, water temperature is essential.
+The coffee will taste more bitter if you use boiling water straight from the kettle.
 The temperature should be between 175oF and 195oF maximum.

 Which Method is Best?

-One thing I haven’t addressed yet is the difference between using a paper filter and a metal filter.
-When using a paper filter, the oils are extracted from the coffee grounds, resulting in a smoother taste without bitterness.
+I haven’t addressed yet the difference between a paper filter and a metal filter.
+Using a paper filter extracts the oils from the coffee grounds, resulting in a smoother taste without bitterness.

-Now that you know all about these two immersion methods, you should have a good idea which one you would prefer.
+Now that you know all about these two immersion methods, you should have a good idea of which one you would prefer.
 You may even have tried them already.
-Both methods of making coffee will still give you great taste.
+Both ways of making coffee will still give you great taste.
 It will probably come down to convenience.

-For one person, the Aeropress is an easy and convenient way to make coffee.
-However, if you are making coffee for more than one person, you may prefer the French press.
+The Aeropress is an easy and convenient way to make coffee for one person.
+However, if you make coffee for more than one person, you may prefer the French press.